Boston Corporate Fraud Attorney

-At Janet, Jenner & Suggs, our Boston corporate fraud attorneys are experienced in filing whistleblower claims in Boston concerning corporate fraud and will dedicate themselves toward bringing corrupt companies to justice.
+At Janet, Janet & Suggs, our Boston corporate fraud attorneys are experienced in filing whistleblower claims in Boston concerning corporate fraud and will dedicate themselves toward bringing corrupt companies to justice.
 Through a free, no obligation consultation we will review your claim and discuss if you have grounds for a legal case.
 We work on a contingency fee basis and will not charge you unless you receive compensation or a fair outcome.

 Types of Corporate Fraud

 Corporatefraud is often the result of business practices that encourage overstating profits and concealing debt, which increases the company’s stock.
 The most common forms of corporate fraud include:

 - Corporate theft

 - Payroll fraud